Excerpt from How Do I Love Thee?

 sent to our family’s plantation in Jamaica, where he would be forced to do more than paint a few watercolors

-not expected.
+was not expected.
 Bro took no interest in and had little aptitude towards carrying on the family business.
-It was as
+It

-though he were waiting for Papa to make him interested and able.
-I loved him dearly, but I knew he was not
+was as though he were waiting for Papa to make him interested and able.
+I loved him dearly, but I knew he

-responsibility, I, in a rare moment of assertiveness, had insisted he be left with me.
-To gain my own way, I had
+I, in a rare moment of assertiveness, had insisted he be left with me.
+To gain my own way, I had even sobbed,

 And all had worked out well.
 Our brother Charles—Stormie—had gone to Jamaica in Bro’s stead.
 So for now, we